ryanatkn/svelte-snake-sports/README.md

 deployed:
 [ryanatkn.github.io/svelte-snake-sports](https://ryanatkn.github.io/svelte-snake-sports)

+> **status**: work in progress

 ## what

 Years ago I wrote a little [`snake-game`](https://ryanatkn.github.io/snake-game) for an interview in React.
-These days I use Svelte instead, but I still like games of snake.
-A goal of this project is to make many distinctly interesting games of snake in Svelte inspired by that one, interesting in terms of gameplay, game design, and technical implementation with Svelte.
+These days I use Svelte instead, but I still like games of snake 🐍 This project plans to make many distinctly interesting games of snake in Svelte - interesting in terms of gameplay, game design, and technical implementation with Svelte.

 ## usage